About the Study

-At the Study's inception, participants were recruited where at least one parent identified as a being of a Pacific ethnicity and was a New Zealand permanent resident.
-Interviews with parents and assessments with children have been administered at 6 weeks postpartum, and at ages 1, 2, 4, 6, 9, and 11 years.
-The children's teachers have filled out questionnaires since 6 years.
-The 14-year phase is currently underway, for which mothers/primary caregivers are being interviewed and children assessed.
-A further follow-up at 16 years is planned.
+At the Study’s inception, participants were recruited where at least one parent identified as a being of a Pacific ethnicity and was a New Zealand permanent resident.
+Assessments with children have been administered at 6 weeks postpartum, and then at ages 1, 2, 4, 6, 9, 11, 14, 17, and 18 years.
+Interviews with mothers have occurred at the same timepoints (except at 17 years) and interviews with fathers have taken place at 1, 2, 6, 11, 14, and 18 years.
+The children’s teachers completed questionnaires at ages 6, 9, and 11 years.
 This is shown in the diagram below.

 Who are New Zealand's Pacific peoples?